links2design/artists/README.md

 This is the robust, fully featured React App Artist search demo.
 The demo allows the visitor to search through node-modules.
 This README is a continuation of the article - pull down the master branch to complete code.

-This README is divided into following sections:

 - [Setup](#setup) - Follow these instructions to run the example search application.
-- [Development](#development) - Considerations when building a React-based search application.
+- [Features](#features) - Considerations when building a React-based search application for artist.

 ## Setup